It’s a universal truth that setting up and running an online business is definitely easier than setting up shop on the high street.

 - Connecting with a supplier

-- Setting up your eCommerce store
+- Setting up your eCommerce site

 - Marketing to your target audience

-7. Sell your handmade goods
+7. Crafty?
+Sell your homemade goods

 Creativity meets eCommerce in this online business idea.